leapingfish/leapingfish.github.io/10-07-2015/assignment.md

 ###Description

 JavaScript is powerful: we're able to take user interaction and information and use it to update the page without requiring a refresh.
 This week, a new startup in your city, CitiPix, is looking to create a personalized picture app that allows users to store pictures they've taken around the world and quickly access them by typing in keywords or tags associated with each photo; they have asked for your help to start building the front-end prototype.
 You will begin by building a web-app that will take a user's input and update the background image of the page based on that input.
 Once again, you have been given the starter code that includes the HTML and the CSS.
-Use the images in the [images folder](starter_code/images) and write JavaScript to make the background image reflect user input based on the Technical Requirements  below.
+Use the images in the [images zip folder](images.zip) and write JavaScript to make the background image reflect user input based on the Technical Requirements  below.

 <br>